AAPI Influence Across Industries

 Former Virologist and Molecular Biologist, 1946-2020

-Flossie Wong-Staal, like many otherflossie_400x400flossie_400x400 members flossie_400x400of the AAPI community, devoted herself to healthcare.
+Flossie Wong-Staal, like many other members of the AAPI community, devoted herself to healthcare.
 She left her native China to attend college at the University of California, Los Angeles (UCLA).
 There, in 1972, she received a doctorate in molecular biology—then began a fellowship with the National Institute of Health (NIH) in 1973.
 During the next 20 years, she helped author more than 100 articles and was cited almost 7,800 times.

 Then, what started as a visiting fellowship turned into a role as chief of the National Cancer Institute (NCI) Laboratory of Tumor Cell Biology.
 She later launched the Centers for Acquired Immunodeficiency Syndrome (AIDS) Research.